-Keep in mind that the YETI Panga is overkill for most non-outdoor use.
-The bag is very pricey at $350, heavy at over 6 pounds for the 75-liter version, and has a thick, rubbery feel.
-In addition, YETI branding is strong with logos on each side and a very prominent imprint that runs the length of the bottom of the bag.
-All in all, this isn’t the optimal duffel for the average traveler or for light outdoor use, but it’s hard to beat when you need waterproof protection for your gear (think water sports or protecting important belongings that absolutely cannot get wet).
-For a cheaper waterproof duffel option, see the SealLine WideMouth below.
+Keep in mind that the Yeti Panga is overkill for non-outdoor use, and serious use at that.
+The bag is pricey at $350, heavy at over 6 pounds for the 75-liter version, and has a thick, rubbery feel.
+In addition, Yeti branding is strong with logos on each side and a very prominent imprint that runs the length of the bottom of the bag.
+All in all, this isn’t the optimal duffel for travel or light outdoor adventures, but it’s worth its weight in gold when you need real waterproof protection for your gear.
+For a few cheaper waterproof options, check out the NRS High Roll Duffel Dry Bag and the SealLine WideMouth (below).

 Best of the Rest